DelineaXPM/terraform-provider-tss/README.md

 3. Click on Fields tab
 4. Based on template fields add/update field (with field name and item value) in fields array as above example.
 In above example there are four fields but in other template there might be more/less flieds.
 Accordingly, add/remove field entry from the fields array.

+Deactivate Secret:

+The secret will be deactivated in the Secret Server when the `terraform destroy` command is executed.

 ## Environment variables